National Student Speech-Language-Hearing Association (NSSLHA)

 NSSLHA at UMN

 The NSSLHA chapter at the University of Minnesota coordinates social, professional, and volunteer opportunities for students.
-Members attend monthly meetings and provide input to the NSSLHA officers, who are responsible for organizing NSSLHA events throughout the academic year.
-Information about the University of Minnesota's NHSSLA chapter is available through the chapter's Facebook page.
+Members attend biweekly meetings and provide input to the NSSLHA officers, who are responsible for organizing NSSLHA events throughout the academic year.
+Information about the University of Minnesota's NSSLHA chapter is available through the chapter's Facebook, Instagram, and LinkedIn pages, or by contacting email@example.com.

 There are 300 chapters located on campuses in the US and internationally, with 13,000 members total.
-Each chapter is managed by students, with a sponsor (a member of ASHA) who is typically a faculty member.
-The University of Minnesota’s faculty NSSLHA sponsor is Dr. Sarah Angerman.
+Each chapter is managed by students, with an advisor, (a member of ASHA) who is typically a faculty member.
+The current advisor of the NSSLHA chapter at UMN is Marilyn Fairchild.

 American Academy of Audiology (AAA)